veertuinc/anka-docs/_partials/anka-virtualization-cli/advanced-security-features/ip-filtering.md

       net_filter: /Users/nathanpierce/rules
     ```

-1. Embedding the rules inside of the VM's config so that they can be pushed to the registry.
+1. Embedding the rules inside of the VM's config, but not require a file on the host.
 This is useful to avoid having to ensure the rules file exists on each host.

     ```bash
     ❯ cd ~; cat << EOF > ./rules